DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Do I Need a Capture Card for Streaming?

 The short answer is no, but you may still want to get one.
-You can stream without a capture card, and many streamers make it work without one.
+You can stream without a capture card; many streamers make it work without one.

-Some PCs and game consoles, such as Xbox One, make it possible to stream from the same device that you are playing on.
+Some PCs and game consoles, such as Xbox One, can stream from the same device you are playing on.
 Other streamers download software such as XSplit that allows them to record gameplay.

-Check out my comprehensive guide on how you can use a DSLR as a webcam for streaming.
+Check out my comprehensive guide on how to use a DSLR as a webcam for streaming.

-However, if you are planning on streaming regularly, particularly if you are trying to turn it into an income stream, then you will need a capture card for reliability and quality.
+However, suppose you plan on streaming regularly, particularly if you are trying to turn it into an income stream.
+In that case, you will need a capture card for reliability and quality.

 The best capture cards transmit high-quality streams with less lag than built-in streaming devices.